Esysc/mountTimeCapsule/README.md

 1. On Linux, the script starts a Vagrant VM (Ubuntu) and mounts the Time Capsule inside the VM using SMBv1 (NT1) if required.
-2. The VM runs `smbd` and re-shares the mounted folder to the host with a modern protocol (SMB2/SMB3).
-The host mounts the VM share using SMB3 so the host never needs to enable SMBv1.
+2. The VM runs `smbd` and re-shares the mounted folder to the host using a modern protocol (SMB2/SMB3).
+  The host mounts the VM share using SMB3, so the host never needs to enable SMBv1.

 ## Troubleshooting